 The table below sets out the notice periods compared to the period of service:

-More than one year but less than or equal to three years2 weeks
+More than one year but less than or equal to three years

-More than three years but less than or equal to five years3 weeks
+More than three years but less than or equal to five years

 Employers do not have to accommodate serious misconduct.
 Serious misconduct is defined in the Industrial Relations Act as: